The Definitive Guide to Epoxy Flooring

 If you’re looking for robust and resistant floors, epoxy floors are durable and easy to maintain.
 When installed properly, it’s highly resistant to general wear and tear.
 A typical residential epoxy floor could last for up to 30 years or more.

-Although, an industrial epoxy floor is unlikely to last as long.
+However, an industrial epoxy floor is unlikely to last as long simply due to more constant traffic.
 Commercial epoxy floor coating might need replacing or renovating sooner with more heavy-duty use.

 How long before you can walk on an epoxy floor?